techidaily/site-windows11/source/_posts/resolving-package-registration-failures-on-windows-devices.md

 ## 3\.
 Repair and Reset the Photos Apps

  Repairing or resetting Photos will likely fix the “Package could not be registered” if that app has corrupted files or data.
 You can select adjacent**Repair** and**Reset** troubleshooting options for Photos within Settings’ Apps & Features tool.
-To apply this solution, follow the instructions in our guide for[resetting Microsoft Store apps](https://www.makeuseof.com/windows-reset-app/) .
+To apply this solution, follow the instructions in our guide for [resetting Microsoft Store apps](https://www.makeuseof.com/windows-reset-app/) .
 Select the**Repair** option first and**Reset** second if necessary.

 ![The Repair and Reset buttons for Photos](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-repair-reset-buttons.jpg)

 ## 4\.
 Run the Deployment Image and System File Checker Tools

  The “Package could not be registered” error can also be due to Windows system file corruption.
 That much has been confirmed by users who’ve said that running Deployment Image Servicing Management and System File Checker scans fixed this issue on their PCs.
-You can apply this potential solution by[opening the Command Prompt with admin rights](https://www.makeuseof.com/windows-11-open-command-prompt/) and running these separate DISM and SFC commands:
+You can apply this potential solution by [opening the Command Prompt with admin rights](https://www.makeuseof.com/windows-11-open-command-prompt/) and running these separate DISM and SFC commands:

 `DISM.exe /Online /Cleanup-image /Restorehealth`